dileep8090/Nav-baar/README.md

 # Nav-baar
-In this navbaar hardcoded code written
+In this navbaar hardcoded code written  but not Resposive ..